jhubbardsf/user_tracking/README.md

 # Installation instructions.

-1. Using RVM, create new Gemset in app directory.
+1. Using RVM, create new Gemset for app.

 ```rvm use 2.0.0@user-tracking --create```